 To monitor water levels prior to CRMS implementation in 2006, two continuous data recorder and staff gauge stations were deployed; one in the project area and one in the Mermentau River (figure 2).
 Water level data was used to determine if the project area water level was being maintained within the target range (Sharp and Guidry 2011).
-Project specific monitoring ceased in April, 2004 except for the continuous recorder ME11-01R, located at the confluence of Humble Canal and the Mermentau River, which has been active from 2000 through 2015.
+Project specific monitoring ceased in April, 2004 except for the continuous recorder ME11-01R, located at the confluence of Humble Canal and the Mermentau River, which has been active from 2000 through 2018.
 CRMS monitoring in the project area began in November, 2006 and five CRMS sites were used to monitor project, reference and Mermentau River water level along with ME11-01R.
-All water level and marsh elevation data in this report have been converted from GEOID 99 to GEOID 12A to compare between locations based on a 2014 coastwide CRMS survey effort.
+All water level and marsh elevation data in this report are reported in GEOID 12A to compare between locations based on a 2014 coastwide CRMS survey effort.